-Carpet Padding Take to Landfill See Alternatives You can drop off extra carpet or carpet padding at the following location: Gone Green1440 Industrial Way, Sparks, NV 89431Map & Directions(775) 525-1447Map & Directions Note: Gone Green will not accept any carpet that is contaminated with biohazard and/or water or fire damage.
+Carpet Padding See Alternatives Take to Landfill You can drop off extra carpet or carpet padding at the following location: Gone Green1440 Industrial Way, Sparks, NV 89431 | (775) 525-1447Map & Directions Note: Gone Green will not accept any carpet that is contaminated with biohazard and/or water or fire damage.
+Bulky Item Collection:Each Truckee resident can schedule up to two bulky item curbside collections for FREE each year.
+Each pickup includes up to one bulky item (couch, mattress, etc.) AND up to 3-cubic yards of recyclables, electronic waste, and universal waste.
+Additional pickups are available for a fee.
+Individual items cannot exceed 200 lbs.
+Call TTSD at (530) 583-7800 to schedule your pickup.
 Send to a Foam Recycler A rebound carpet pad can be recycled by a foam recycler.
 Find a foam recycling program (drop-off or municipal).
 Moldy Padding Cannot Be Recycled Soiled or moldy carpet is contaminated and so cannot be recycled.
 Foam recycling programs will not accept these carpets, so take them to the landfill instead.
-Recycle Carpet Pad with Carpet It’s common for the same companies that recycle your carpet to recycle the carpet pad as well.
+Recycle Carpet Pad With Carpet It’s common for the same companies that recycle your carpet to recycle the carpet pad as well.
 View a list of California retailers that accept carpet pads.
 OK in the Trash Place small amounts of carpet padding in the trash.
 If you can’t fit all of it in the garbage, then take it to the landfill.
 Garbage collectors may not pick up your trash if it does not fit in the receptacle.
 Alternative Ways to Recycle Give to a CARE-Affiliated Company The Carpet America Recovery Effort (CARE) is a joint industry-government project to increase carpet and carpet pad recycling.
 They have a number of carpet reclamation partners in California that accept unwanted carpet padding and will recycle it for you.
 Did You Know?
 Carpet’s Surprising Impact on the Environment Carpet has the fourth largest greenhouse gas footprint of any product waste in California and currently, less than 50 percent of it is recycled in the southern part of the state.